MEET-microbit-project/MEET-microbit-project.github.io/Handbook.md

 engine and the analytical engine.

-Automata continued to provide entertainment during the 19^th^ century, but coterminous with this period was the development of steam-powered machines and engines that helped to make manufacturing much more efficient and quick.
+Automata continued to provide entertainment during the 19<sup>th</sup> century, but coterminous with this period was the development of steam-powered machines and engines that helped to make manufacturing much more efficient and quick.
 Factories began to employ machines to either increase workloads or precision in the production of many products.

 In 1920, Karel Capek published his play R.U.R.
 (Rossum’s Universal Robots), which introduced the word “robot.”
 It was taken from an old Slavic word that meant something akin to “monotonous or forced labour.”
-However, it was thirty years before the first industrial robot went to work.
+However, this was thirty years before the first industrial robot went to work.
 In the 1950s, George Devol designed the Unimate, a robotic arm device that transported die castings in a General Motors plant in New Jersey, which started work in 1961.